Pierpoent History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Pierpoent is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Pierpoent family lived in Sussex.
 Their name, however, is a reference to Pierrepont, near St. Sauveur in the Cotentin, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
-CITATION[CLOSE]

 Early Origins of the Pierpoent family